percona/pmm-doc/docs/quickstart.md

     This script does the following:

-    - Installs Docker if it is not already installed on your system.
+    - Installs Docker if it is not installed on your system.
     - Stops and renames any currently running PMM Server Docker container from `pmm-server` to `pmm-server-{timestamp}`.
 This old pmm-server container is not a recoverable backup.
     - Pulls and runs the latest PMM Server Docker image.
-    - Can run in Interactive mode to change the default settings:
+    - Can run in `Interactive` mode to change the default settings:

     ```sh
     curl -fsSLO https://www.percona.com/get/pmm (or wget https://www.percona.com/get/pmm)
     chmod +x pmm
     ./pmm --interactive
     ```

+    !!! note alert alert-primary "Note"
         The install script only runs on Linux-compatible systems.

         To use it, run the command with sudo privileges or as root.

 2. Install the PMM Server using `cURL` or `wget`: